 It was an especially hot day at my summer camp.
-As I stood listening to my father on the phone tell me Grandpa Harry ‘passed on’, a thud happened in my universe.
+I was told I had a phone call and to go to the office.
+As I stood listening to my father on the phone tell me Grandpa Harry "passed on", a thud happened in my universe.
 I could feel myself grabbing for fond memories that were turning from color to black and white without the presence of my grandfather in them.

 The last time I saw him flashed into my mind: He lay on a perfectly starched bed in an anti-septic smelling bedroom.
 A mysterious force drew me to him as if he were a candle in the dark.
 It was a gentle force.
 His eyes were opened and moved to take me in.
 A slight smile came across his lips.
 I watched his hand start to slowly move across the sheet toward mine.
 My hand immediately wrapped around his.
 The enormously kind look in his eyes embraced me as it always did.
 I felt his grip strengthen transmitting and sealing an important request — something of great importance was being entrusted to me.
 I squeezed back.
 A promise was made!

 I feel a great honor and privilege to have fulfilled that promise!